harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

     - Each Harness CI pipeline has a codebase that specifies the code repo (input) that the pipeline uses to build the artifact (output).
 You specify the codebase when you add the first build stage to the pipeline.
 This becomes the default input for all other stages in the pipeline.
 By default, a build stage clones the repo from your Git provider into your build infrastructure when the pipeline runs.
     - A codebase has two components, both of which you can edit:
         - The codebase connector, which specifies the codebase URL and required credentials.
-        - A set of advanced options to configure how the Pppeline clones and builds the repo.
+        - A set of advanced options to configure how the pipeline clones and builds the repo.
-    - CircleCI checkout is a step used to check out source code to the configured path.
+    - _CircleCI checkout_ is a step used to check out source code to the configured path.
 - **Connectors**
     - Harness integrates with many different types of repositories and providers.
 A connection to other platforms is called a [Connector](/docs/platform/Connectors/ref-cloud-providers/docker-registry-connector-settings-reference).
 In the Harness YAML examples in [Define a multi-stage build pipeline](#define-a-multi-stage-build-pipeline) and other sections below, the `connectorRef` is a reference to a Docker connector.
 Docker connectors are platform-agnostic and can be used to connect to any Docker container registry.